StefanBloemheuvel/GSP_Bridge/README.md

 # Graph Signal Processing on Complex Networks for Structural Health Monitoring
-code and website for the paper under review.
+Additional material for the paper under review.
 [PAGE IN PROGRESS]

 ## Abstract
 In this work, we demonstrate the application of a framework targeting Complex Networks and Graph Signal Processing (GSP) for Structural Health Monitoring (SHM).